Aalto-LeTech/CodeClusters/BUGS_AND_ISSUES.md

 # Bugs / issues

-So there are a few known bugs and a few unknown bugs in CodeClusters as of 18.8.2020.
+So there are a few known bugs and a few unknown bugs in CodeClusters as of 21.8.2020.
 Also there are missing functionalities for placeholder buttons and such.

 * URL query params might get lost when page is refreshed, especially with custom_filters.
 Something wrong with parsing them.
 * Facets are not parsed from query params, should open the facets and set the params
 * Also empty facets are pushed into query params for no reason
 * Token facets don't work due to fact you can't wildcard query facets.
 So either you have to have individual facets for each keyword eg MUL_keywords or some other fix
+* When switching between normal facets and range facets, if some checkboxes are selected they are not properly reset in between -> the old facets will be added to the query

 * Search case sensitivity, regex, whole words don't work